UPSC Exam Pattern 2023 for Prelims, Mains & Interview

 IAS Exam Pattern for UPSC Interview Round

-The Interview takes place within 2-3 months after the commencement of the Mains examination.
+The Interview takes place within 3 – 4 months after the UPSC Mains exam.

 Keeping this in mind, the questions that can be asked in the interview could range from